Starbucks back on expansion path in Americas, China

 | NEW YORK

-The company is done with acquisitions for the time being, after a spate of deals that added juice seller Evolution Fresh and Bay Bread LLC's La Boulange Bakery for $30 million and $100 million, respectively.
+The company is done with acquisitions for the time being, after a spate of deals that added juice seller Evolution Fresh and Bay Bread LLC's La Boulange Bakery for $30 million (18 million pounds) and $100 million (62 million pounds), respectively.
 The company has also agreed to buy tea store chain Teavana Holdings Inc TEA.N for $620 million.

 "We're pretty full up at this time in terms of our resources and capabilities," Chief Executive Howard Schultz said at Starbucks' investor conference in New York on Wednesday.
 "At this moment in time we have enough to handle."